-On March 19, 2012 and on March 25, 2013, the Company granted RSUs to certain key executives as part of the long-term incentive plan.
+On March 19, 2012, March 25, 2013 and March 17, 2014 the Company granted RSUs to certain key executives as part of the long-term incentive plan.

-On May 6, 2013, as part of a five-year incentive agreement and pursuant to its long-term incentive plan, the Company granted 400,000 RSUs to the President, with a vesting date of May 6, 2016.
+On May 6, 2013, as part of a five-year incentive agreement and pursuant to the Stella-Jones Inc. Long-Term Incentive Plan, the Company granted 400,000 RSUs to the President and Chief Executive Officer (the "President"), with a vesting date of May 6, 2016.
 As part of the agreement, in the event that the President voluntarily leaves the employment of the Company prior to the fifth anniversary of the RSUs grant date, any amounts paid to him will be reimbursed to the Company.
 In the event that the President is required to cease his functions prior to the fifth anniversary of the RSUs grant date due to long-term disability or death, he shall be entitled to a prorated payment.
 The compensation expense related to the five-year agreement will be recognized in the consolidated statement of income over a five-year period.

-As at December 31, 2013, the provision for RSUs was valued at \$3,034 (\$441 as at December 31, 2012).
+As at December 31, 2014, the provision for RSUs was valued at \$8,049 (\$3,034 as at December 31, 2013).
 The number of additional RSUs to be issued will be calculated in the same manner as the initial grant.